 This is me, Queen of Girl and Duck, the most supportive resource for children’s book creators in THE UNIVERSE. #TheQueenHasSpoken

-After decades of city life, I now live in a small country town in Central Victoria, Australia.
+After decades of city life, I now live in Central Victoria, Australia.

 Trees, bees, flowers.